 Thomas Franklin Waters wrote that in the division of the estate of William Appleton in 1808 of the ancient Shoreborne Wilson – Samuel Appleton estate (Pro.
 Rec.
 378: 179) “a lot of orchard land part of the homestead of the old house,” about an acre, was assigned to his daughter Mary, wife of Ebenezer Bowditch.
-John Baker 3d and Lucy sold the old house and land to Amos Dunnels, Jan.
+John Baker 3d and Lucy sold the old house and land “and other buildings situate” to Amos Dunnels, Jan.
 1, 1823 (231: 248).
 The old dwelling gave place to the modern house, still owned by the Dunnels heirs.”
 The house that was torn down had been built by John Appleton (3) in 1745.

 Amos Dunnels (1797 – 1877) is listed as an employee of the Ipswich Customs Office in 1839.
 He was the son of Amos Dunnels and Elizabeth Creesey of Rowley, and was the grandson of Zacheriah Dunnels and Grace Ireland of Newbury.
 Lucy Townsend (1798 – ?) married Amos Dunnels on November 12, 1818 .
 Their children were Thomas, Horatio, Lucy, Amos, Edward, George and Ezra. (*Caldwell Records)

 - Vital Records of Ipswich, Massachusetts

 - The Historic Genealogy of the Lowells of America from 1639 to 1899